 6. Moisturize your ends nightly with coconut oil before you go to sleep

-8. To extend hair growth I recommend a diet of fresh fruits and vegetables and exercised weekly to get the blood flowing to your hair.
+8. To extend hair growth, I recommend a diet of fresh fruits and vegetables and exercise weekly to get the blood flowing to your hair.

 9. Massage your scalp a few times a week for extra blood flow for hair growth.

-10. Use a wide tooth comb to comb your hair, stop buying bristle brushes or thin combs which will get caught in your hair and snap it off.
+10. Use a wide-tooth comb to comb your hair; stop buying bristle brushes or thin combs, which will get caught in your hair and snap it off.
 Go for low maintenance.
-We should never comb our hair every day just detangle it with your fingers, after applying moisturizer.
+We should never comb our hair every day; just detangle it with our fingers after applying moisturizer.

 Unfortunately, that is the gospel that most black or brown women preach.
-The truth is that if you keep all the weaves and chemicals off your hair, it will grow with some easy maintenance, it will grow in no time.
-A black woman’s hair will grow if she maintains to keep it healthy and nourished with the right natural products, contrary to popular belief, the black woman is not alone, there are some cases where the white woman’s hair won’t grow either, or it’s fragile — Diane (my hairdresser)
+The truth is that if you keep all the weaves and chemicals off your hair, it will grow with some easy maintenance, and it will grow in no time.
+A black woman’s hair will grow if she maintains it healthy and nourished with the right natural products.
+Contrary to popular belief, the black woman is not alone; there are some cases where the white woman’s hair won’t grow either, or it’s fragile — Diane (my hairdresser)

 The Curse